 Further, we are clearly underdiagnosing NAFLD and NASH, even in high risk populations as demonstrated by our recent pilot study.
 Additionally, we do not have an effective screening program.
-Even our high-risk populations, such as those with diagnosed T2D and metabolic syndrome are not being regularly screened, while other at risk populations - for example the overweight and obese - are extremely unlikely to be offered any liver screening until and unless they are admitted to secondary care.
+Even our high-risk populations, such as those with diagnosed T2D and metabolic syndrome are not being regularly screened, while others at risk populations - for example the overweight and obese - are extremely unlikely to be offered any liver screening until and unless they are admitted to secondary care.
 Finally, we have no established patient treatment pathways between primary and secondary care and, as a result, the specialists often don't see patients until the disease is quite advanced.
-Here in the UK millions of pounds have been poured into raising awareness of T2D and CVD, yet the same has somehow not happened with NASH and NAFLD.